mHealth-UPenn/ditti-research-dashboard/README.md

 - Interfaces for managing study-related data and enrolling study participants
 - Tools for labeling and uploading audio files for the Penn Ditti Mobile App
 - Administrative controls for managing coordinator-level and study-level permissions
-- Serverless architecture for controlling costs on an on demand basis
+- Serverless architecture for controlling costs on-demand
 - Integrations with Fitbit for visualizing sleep research data

 ## Getting Started